JupiterOne-Archives/docs-old/guides/api-key-access.md

 The action `query:ReadGraphData` cannot be applied to resources other than the wildcard resource (`*`).
 However, it may be constrained by a condition.
 For the policy to allow access to a graph object, that graph object must have the properties specified in the condition and those properties must have the values specified in the condition.
-For example, this policy will only allow its user to query for graph objects that have the property `_type` equal to `github_repo`:
+For example, this policy only allows its user to query for graph objects that have the property `_type` equal to `github_repo`:

 ```
 {